blaze-developer/Chrono/docs/docs/setup/opmode/index.md

 ---
-title: "Linear Opmode Setup"
+title: "Opmode Setup"
-sidebar_position: 2
+sidebar_position: 3
 ---

 :::info
-Example setups are available [here](./example.md)!
+Example setups are available [here](example.md)!
 :::

-This is how you set up a Chrono linear opmode.
+This is how you set up a Chrono opmode.

 After installing, make a linear opmode that extends from ``LoggedLinearOpMode``, and implement the ``startLoggedOpMode()`` function.